 How Offrly Works

-An honest, outcome-oriented view of what Offrly produces, where it's reliable, what it does not factor in, and how we measure accuracy in public.
+An honest, outcome-oriented view of what Offrly produces, the pipeline behind every estimate, where it's reliable, and how we measure accuracy in public.

 The short version